-When Governor Walker took office, Wisconsin had lost nearly 134,000 private sector jobs in the previous four years, and at the low point, unemployment topped out 9.2 percent.
-Our state budget was facing a $3.6 billion deficit, our business community lacked the confidence that our state was headed in the right direction, and our friends and neighbors needed to find work to provide for themselves and their families.
+In the four years before Governor Scott Walker took office, Wisconsin lost nearly 134,000 jobs and, at the low point, unemployment topped out at 9.2 percent.
+Our state faced a $3.6 billion budget deficit and our business community lacked the confidence that our state was headed in the right direction.

-Today, the unemployment rate has dropped to 6.3 percent, new business formations are at pre-recession levels and climbing, and we have changed the opinion of our state’s employers—for the better.
-In 2010, a mere 10 percent of employers said our state was headed in the right direction; in 2013, 94 percent said Wisconsin is headed in the right direction.
+The unemployment rate has dropped to 4.3 percent, more than 10,000 new businesses establishments have been created.
+Our rainy day fund is now 165 times bigger than when we first took office.
+We have changed the opinion of our state’s job creators—for the better.
+In 2010, a mere 10 percent of employers surveyed by the state chamber said our state was headed in the right direction; in 2015, 91 percent said Wisconsin is headed in the right direction.

+Wisconsin’s workforce is among the best in the country and supporting our workers is key to spurring economic growth.
 Our goal is to help our workers become among the most prosperous and innovative in the country.
-Governor Walker invested over $100 million in workforce development aimed at equipping workers with the skills they need to find jobs in the modern workforce.
+That’s why Governor Walker has invested over $100 million in workforce development initiatives, like Wisconsin Fast Forward, aimed at equipping workers with the skills they need to find jobs in the modern workforce.

 Every child—regardless of their zip code—should have access to a great education; it is a moral imperative.
 Providing our children with a quality education will equip them with the necessary skills to thrive later in life.

-Governor Walker is making significant investments aimed at transforming education to equip our students with the knowledge and skills they need to succeed.
-Because of our tough, but prudent, decisions we are now able to invest in our K-12 education system.
-The 2013-15 budget makes a $322 million investment in new state funds into Wisconsin’s public schools.
+Governor Walker has made significant investments aimed at transforming education to provide our students with the knowledge and skills they need to succeed.
+Because of our tough, but prudent, decisions, we are now able to invest in our public, private, charter, and choice schools.

 Due to our reforms, Wisconsin can now put the best and the brightest in our classrooms—and we can pay them to stay there.
 School districts can now hire based on merit and pay based on performance.
 We finally have a way to recognize our exceptional teachers and reward them for the good work they do for our children.
 We need to reward and replicate success and provide tools to struggling schools to help them improve.
 Our goal is to help each school excel, so all of our children have access to a world-class education.